mEpiLab/rawmilk_supplementary/README.md

 ## Data

-The data necessary for the total bacterial count model and pathogen survey simulation are located in the data folder.
+The data necessary for the all the results presented in the paper are located in the data folder.

 ## Total Bacterial Counts versus other covariates

-The generalised linear mixed model for fitting TBC to other covariates, and computation of $R^2$ values is available in the tbc_vs_other_variables.R script in the tbc_vs_other_variables folder.
+The generalised linear mixed model for fitting TBC to other covariates, and computation of R-squared values is available in the tbc_vs_other_variables.R script in the tbc_vs_other_variables folder.

 ## Total Bacterial Counts